Excluding e-scooter owners from a new pilot scheme would be almost impossible to enforce according to a Kingston-based company.

 Fast-tracked in the wake of COVID-19, this first step in legalising e-scooters would only include rental scooters in selected areas.

-E-scooters are now legal in every other country in Europe but use on UK roads risks a £300 fine and up to six driver’s licence points.
+E-scooters are now legal in most other countries in Europe but use on UK roads risks a £300 fine and up to six driver’s licence points.

 Andy Parkes, a spokesperson for Kingston-based e-scooter company Elka, said: “The law is so dated on this.
 It goes back to the 1800s.
 We are massively overdue an overhaul.”

 The UK’s only previous e-scooter pilot took place on private land (where e-scooters can be legally used) at the Queen Elizabeth Olympic Park in Stratford, ending in March.

 E-scooter consultations in 2019 were overshadowed by the death of television presenter Emily Hartridge, who was tragically killed when she was hit by a lorry while riding an e-scooter in Battersea.